Mesothelioma Surgery

 How Mesothelioma Surgery Impacts Life Expectancy

-Surgery is the best possible option for mesothelioma patients to live longer.
+Surgery is the best option for mesothelioma patients to live longer.
 There are life-extending procedures for both pleural and peritoneal mesothelioma.

 Many more pleural mesothelioma patients are living past the 3-year mark.
 Early-stage pleural patients in stages 1-3 are the most common candidates for surgery.
 Some stage 4 patients are getting surgery as part of clinical trials.